Architecture Overview

 B --> H

-K -- Yes --> L[Run logCommand or device command]
+L -- Yes --> M[Run logCommand or device command]

 Lifecycle details

-Panel creation: Each device or imported log opens in its own Webview panel.
-Existing panels re-activate instead of spawning duplicates when the same source is selected again.
+Panel creation: Each remote device or imported local log file opens in its own log Webview panel.
+Existing panels are reactivated instead of duplicated when the same source is selected again.

 Session management:

-LogSessiontracks connection lifecycle events (connecting, streaming, disconnecting, error) and disposes of SSH resources when panels close or the extension deactivates.Back-pressure handling: Incoming data is buffered until complete lines are available to avoid splitting log entries mid-line.
+LogSessiontracks connection lifecycle events such as connecting, streaming, disconnecting, reconnect countdowns, and errors.
+SSH resources are disposed when panels close or the extension deactivates.Back-pressure handling: Incoming data is buffered until complete lines are available so log entries are not split mid-line.

-Presets, filters, and bookmarks: Presets are stored per device in workspace state keyed by device ID.
-Bookmark toggles, auto-save, highlight rows, find navigation, and colour-coded level filtering live in the Webview state so they restore when a panel gains focus.
+Presets, filters, highlights, and bookmarks: Presets and highlights are stored per log target in workspace state keyed by device ID or local source ID.
+Filtering, search state, bookmark navigation, and highlight rendering live in the Webview state so the UI restores cleanly.